About the Conflict of Interest Program

 Conflict of Interest Officer

-Responsibilities: Final review of online declarations; in-depth review of potential conflict of interest cases; requesting and considering advice from the COI Committee; and the execution and monitoring of conflict of interest management.
+Responsibilities: Final review of online declarations; in-depth review of conflict of interest cases; requesting and considering advice from the COI Committee; and the execution and monitoring of conflict of interest management.